 Surprisingly, Bengali’s affinity towards all things sweet goes beyond the border and prevalent in Bangladesh too.

-During winter, specifically during the solstice, Rosogolla is sweetened with Notun Gur, palm jaggery, rendering it a heavenly aroma!
+During winter, specifically during the solstice, Rosogolla is sweetened with Notun Gur (palm jaggery).
+This renders it a heavenly aroma!

 Some Sondeshes are shaped like fish and gifted during a wedding.
 Sondesh often has an aroma of rose water associated with it.